-- Same comparative statics with respect to a and δ immediately apply to c^ as well. - But c^ will not be monotone in the saving rate (think, for example, of s=1). - In fact, there will exist a specific level of the saving rate, s{gold} , referred to as the "golden rule" saving rate, which maximizes c^ . - But cannot say whether the golden rule saving rate is "better" than some other saving rate. - Write the steady state relationship between c and s and suppress the other parameters:
+- Comparative statics with respect to s, a and δ straightforward for k^ and y^ . - But c^ will not be monotone in the saving rate (think, for example, of s=1). - In fact, there will exist a specific level of the saving rate, s{gold} , referred to as the "golden rule" saving rate, which maximizes c^ . - But cannot say whether the golden rule saving rate is "better" than some other saving rate. - Write the steady state relationship between c^ and s and suppress the other parameters: